sanlega/LaserBases/README.md

-# 🎯 Arduino Target Timer Game 🕒
+# 🎯 Arduino Accuracy Game 🕒

-Welcome to the Arduino Target Timer Game!
+Welcome to the Arduino Accuracy Game!
 This project allows you to create a fun target shooting game using Arduino and ESP32/ESP8266 microcontrollers.
 The game consists of two main components: Targets and Timer.

 ## Targets 🎯